 Our lead product candidate, PC14586, is designed to be an orally available small molecule that structurally corrects a mutant p53 protein with the Y220C mutation and restores wild-type p53 function.
 The Y220C mutation is associated with 1.0-1.5% of all cancers, including breast, NSCLC, colorectal, pancreatic and ovarian cancers.
-There are currently no drugs approved by the FDA and we are not aware of any other products in clinical development that selectively target the p53 Y220C mutation.
+There are currently no drugs approved by the U.S. Food and Drug Administration, or FDA, and we are not aware of any other products in clinical development that selectively target the p53 Y220C mutation.

 PC14586 is designed to selectively bind to the crevice created by the p53 Y220C mutation and restore the wild-type p53 protein structure and tumor suppressing function.
 In preclinical studies, we have demonstrated that PC14586 rapidly converts the large protein pool of mutant p53 Y220C protein to wild-type structure.
-Additionally, structural correction from a mutant p53 Y220C conformation to a wild-type p53 conformation by PC14586 restored p53-dependent transcription of downstream targets, which is indicative of wild-type p53 biological activity.
+As seen in the graphic below, in an in vitro study, PC14586 induced conversion of p53 protein from mutant to wild-type conformation in a dose-dependent manner as evidenced by a decrease in mutant p53 and an increase in wild-type p53, while total p53 remains relatively unchanged.